-- Consumer Credit Counseling (referrals through UI Employee Assistance Program): The UI Employee Assistance Program offers support for faculty and staff who are having financial difficulties.
-Through an arrangement with the Horizon's Financial Health and Wellness Program, the UI EAP will pay for up to three consultations with a financial expert to discuss financial management concerns.
-They offer a wide variety of classes and supports through their programs-many at reduced fees or free.
-UI faculty or staff members who would like to take advantage of this free consultation are asked to have a one-time meeting with an EAP counselor.
+- Consumer Credit Counseling (referrals through Employee Assistance Program): The Employee Assistance Program (EAP) offers support for faculty and staff who are having financial difficulties.
+Through an arrangement with Horizon's Financial Health and Wellness Program, EAP will pay for up to three financial consultations.
+Horizons offers meetings with a financial expert to discuss financial-management concerns.
+They provide a wide variety of classes and supports through their programs, many at reduced fees or free.
+UI faculty or staff members who would like to take advantage of this free consultation should schedule a one-time meeting with an EAP counselor.

-- Free access to the course, Finances of Caregiving, providing participants materials and guidance to assist family caregivers in protecting their assets and preparing for their own retirement while providing care.
+- Free access to the course, Finances of Caregiving, providing participant materials and guidance to assist family caregivers in protecting their assets and preparing for their own retirement while providing care.

-- Public Service Loan Forgiveness Program-If you are employed by a government or not-for-profit organization, you may be able to receive loan forgiveness under the Public Services Loan Forgiveness Program
+- Public Service Loan Forgiveness Program: If you are employed by a government or not-for-profit organization, you may be able to receive loan forgiveness under the Public Service Loan Forgiveness Program